OpenShift SDN

 New pod creation: OpenShift networking SDN

 OVS is used in your OpenShift cluster as the communications backbone for your deployed pods.
-Traffic in and out of every pod is affected by OVS in the OpenShift cluster.
+OVS in and out of every pod affects traffic in and out of the OpenShift cluster.
 OVS runs as a service on each node in the cluster.
 The Primary CNI SDN Plugin uses network policies using Openvswitch flow rules, which dictate which packets are allowed or denied.

 Configuring OpenShift Networking SDN